What is an Out of Court Disposal?

 The next most common OOCDs used by South Yorkshire Police are Adult Cautions.
 In 2022 there were approximately 1600 Adult Cautions issued to offenders, which accounts for around 1% of all outcomes in that year.

 There are two types of adult caution, an Adult Simple Caution and an Adult Conditional Caution.
 In preparation for the new Adult 2 Tier+ OOCD Framework, South Yorkshire Police are currently piloting the use of more Adult Conditional Cautions now in suitable and appropriate cases.

 Adult Simple Cautions are a formal warning which can be given to an adult who has fully admitted an offence.
 The police are permitted to make the decision to offer an Adult Simple Caution for most summary only or either way offences with some exceptions.
 They are a disposal used where there is sufficient evidence to provide a realistic prospect of conviction but when it is not in the public interest to prosecute an offender.
 Adult Simple Cautions can only be given where strict criteria are met.

 Adult Conditional Cautions are a formal OOCD given to an adult who has fully admitted an offence.
 The police are permitted to make the decision to offer an Adult Conditional Caution for most summary only or either way offences with some exceptions.
 The disposal enables officers to deal with offenders outside of the formal court system, for cases that would be suitable for prosecution but where the public interest is better served by the offender complying with suitable conditions, which must be rehabilitative, reparative, restrictive and/or punitive.
 Where, without reasonable excuse, the offender fails to comply with the conditions, a formal prosecution for the original offence may follow (but not always).
 Adult Conditional Cautions can only be given where strict criteria are met.

-• Referral to a Substance Misuse Recovery Service for screening/triage and further attendance on a 1 ½ hour Substance Misuse Intervention session to understand; the risks and consequences of substance misuse, discuss harm reduction and identify support opportunities
+- Referral to a Substance Misuse Service for initial screening and further attendance on a 1 ½ hour Substance Misuse Intervention session to understand; the risks and consequences of substance misuse, discuss harm reduction and identify support opportunities

 - Referral to a Female Offender Service to undergo a trauma informed holistic intervention to address an offender’s identified needs*